-- private arrangements (e.g. concessionary student loans) which are financial instruments, guarantees issued to other entities, such as guarantees on social security funds and any other kind of financial instruments accounted for in accordance with the relevant accounting policy (see Accounting Policy on Financial Instruments); - employment-related social insurance schemes, such as employment related pensions and health benefits, which are provided by the public sector entities (as an employer) and operate within the employer-employee relationship and are dealt within the relevant accounting policy (see Accounting Policy on Employee Benefits); and - universally accessible services (such as education and health), that are provided to all members of the community (generally available) and are considered as ongoing activities of the Government that do not relate to protecting individuals and/or households against social risks.
+- private arrangements (e.g. concessionary student loans) which are financial instruments, guarantees issued to other entities, such as guarantees on social security funds and any other kind of financial instruments accounted for in accordance with the relevant accounting policy (see Accounting Policy on Financial Instruments); - employment-related social insurance schemes, such as employment related pensions and health benefits, which are provided by the public sector entities (as an employer) and operate within the employer-employee relationship and are dealt within the relevant accounting policy (see Accounting Policy on Employee Benefits); and - insurance contracts that are within the scope of the relevant international or national accounting standard dealing with insurance contracts.